USS Sturgeon (SS-187): Fourth patrol: June – July 1942

-It was later discovered that Montevideo Maru had been carrying over a thousand Australian prisoners of wars and civilian internees from Rabaul New Guinea.
+It was later discovered that Montevideo Maru had been carrying over 1,000 Australian prisoners of war and civilian internees from Rabaul.
 1,140 (including 88 Japanese crew) were killed while 18 survived.
-Some of the Japanese including the ship's captain made it to the Philippines but most, including the captain, were killed by local guerrillas.
+Some of the Japanese including the ship's captain made it to the Philippines, but most, including the captain, were killed by local guerrillas.
 This loss of Australian lives is the worst maritime disaster in Australian history.
-Only one eyewitness account has ever emerged.
+Only one eyewitness account has emerged.
 After 60 years the sole surviving Japanese sailor described the "death cries" of trapped Australians going down with the ship while others sung Auld Lang Syne.

 Fifth patrol: September – October 1942

-Sturgeon stood out of port, on 4 September, to begin her fifth war patrol in an area between Mono Island and the Shortland Islands in the Solomon Islands group.
-On 11 September, she began patrolling west of Bougainville to intercept enemy shipping between Rabaul, Buka, and Faisi.
-The submarine fired four torpedoes at a large cargo ship, on 14 September, but missed with all.
+Sturgeon stood out of port on 4 September to begin her fifth war patrol in an area between Mono Island and the Shortland Islands in the Solomon Islands group.
+On 11 September she began patrolling west of Bougainville to intercept enemy shipping between Rabaul, Buka, and Faisi.
+The submarine fired four torpedoes at a large cargo ship, on 14 September but missed with all.

-Three days later, she fired a spread at a tanker with two apparent hits.
-At 0536 hours on 1 October, Sturgeon sighted the 8,033-ton aircraft ferry Katsuragi Maru.
+Three days later she fired a spread at a tanker with two apparent hits.
+At 05:36 on 1 October Sturgeon sighted the 8,033-ton aircraft ferry Katsuragi Maru.
 A spread of four torpedoes was fired and resulted in three hits which sent the ship to the bottom.
 An escort depth charged the submarine for a while and then broke off to rescue survivors.
-Sturgeon moved south of Tetipari Island and patrolled there until she returned to Brisbane on 25 October for repairs and refit.
+Sturgeon moved south of Tetepare Island and patrolled there until she returned to Brisbane on 25 October for repairs and refit.

 Sixth patrol: November 1942 – January 1943

 Sturgeon returned to sea and began patrolling in the Truk area on 30 November.
 She fired four torpedoes at a Japanese ship on 6 December and observed one hit.
 She missed hitting targets on 9 and 18 December.
-The ship withdrew from the area on 25 December 1942 and arrived at Pearl Harbor on 4 January 1943.
+The ship withdrew from the area on 25 December and arrived at Pearl Harbor on 4 January 1943.
 She was in the yard from 14 January to 11 May for an overhaul.